 Dr. Kuʻulei Rodgers, Principal Investigator

-Ku’ulei has been working at HIMB since 1992 under the direction of Drs.
-Paul Jokiel and Fenny Cox, later as an HIMB faculty member since 2005, and Principal Investigator of the Coral Reef Ecology Lab since May 2016.
-She has published over 33 peer reviewed journal articles and 40 published agency reports.
-Since joining the faculty in 2005, Ku‘ulei has provided graduate advising, mentoring, and training for 12 graduate students and 33 undergraduates, interns, and technicians.
-She has been heavily involved as PI, co-PI, or research assistant on 25 funded projects since her appointment conducting research at sites on every Hawaiian island.
-She has secured funding through grants of over $3.3 million assisting in student support.
-Many of her research projects are of an interdisciplinary nature involving close collaborations with other UH researchers and has formed close, cooperative relationships with managers and scientists from federal and state agencies, non-governmental organizations, and private industry.
-Ku‘ulei is one of the co-founders of the ongoing Coral Reef Assessment and Monitoring Program established in 1999 along with Paul Jokiel, Eric Brown, Alan Friedlander, and Will Smith.
-She received the UH Team of the Year Award in 2009 for the lead in a team effort to mitigate through relocation coral removed from a navigation channel.
+Ku‘ulei has been working at the Hawai’i Institute of Marine Biology’s Coral Reef Ecology Lab since 1992 under the direction of Drs.
+Paul Jokiel and Fenny Cox, as an HIMB faculty member since 2005 and as the Principal Investigator of the Coral Reef Ecology Lab since 2016.
+Over 100 articles have been published in peer-reviewed journals, published reports, and conference proceedings.
+She was in the top five most read PeerJ journal articles in 2017.
+Since 2005, she has provided graduate advising, mentoring, and training for 15 graduate students, 40 undergraduates, interns, and technicians, and 2 post-docs.
+Ku’ulei has been heavily involved as PI, co-PI, or research assistant on 25 funded projects since her appointment, conducting research at sites on every island.
+She has secured funding through grants of over $3.5 million assisting in student support and research needs.
+Many of her research projects are of an interdisciplinary nature involving close collaborations with over 20 UH researchers from the oceanography, engineering, and zoology departments and over 50 cooperative relationships with managers and scientists from federal and state agencies, non-governmental organizations, and private industry.
+Her research has been widely disseminated through extensive media coverage with well over 200 documented local television news interviews, newspaper articles, and media events, global webcast video coverage, national and international newspaper and web articles and radio interviews.
+Ku’ulei was one of the co-founders along with Dr. Paul Jokiel, Dr. Eric Brown, and Will Smith of the ongoing Coral Reef Assessment and Monitoring Program established in 1999 and continues to serve as PI along with the State Division of Aquatic Resources.

 Dr. Keisha Bahr, Postdoctoral Researcher